 If you’re overachieving throughout your Bachelors degree and know you want to move on to postgraduate study, it’s worthwhile talking to an academic you know or your personal tutor.
 They will have a better grip on your potential fit to current and future research opportunities.
 They can also advise you on possible internships or summer projects that could help you be more successful in PhD applications.

-Should you apply for a PhD without a Masters
+Should you do a PhD without a Masters?